Skip to Main Content

 What is "Alternative Dispute Resolution"?

-This research guide discusses materials and methods for researching ADR methodologies and practices in the Harvard Law School library and beyond.
+This Harvard Law School research guide offers resources and strategies for researching ADR methodologies and practices, both within the HLS library and beyond.

 Secondary Sources